LambdaTest/playwright-sample/README.md

 `set LT_USERNAME="YOUR_USERNAME"
 set LT_ACCESS_KEY="YOUR ACCESS KEY"`

-5. Ensure that you have Webdriverio installed in your system, you can install it using the below command through npm.

-`$ npm install webdriverio`

 >   #### Try Demo in Gitpod
 >   Select the button below to try this demo in [Gitpod](https://www.gitpod.io/)
 >